Slabserver/slabserver.github.io/docs/transparency/posts/2026/09-september.md

 ---|---
 **Remaining Donation Funds**³   |  **$961.22**

-[Backblaze](../../../documentation/minecraft/server-architecture.md#backups) costs in December were $xx.xx.
+[Backblaze](../../../documentation/minecraft/server-architecture.md#backups) costs in September were $8.75.
 This expense is currently not paid for via the server donation funds.

 ---